analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 ### Date Time Stamp fields

 You may encounter Text fields in information called "Date Time Stamp".
 These will be a string of numbers that are not useful until interpreted.
 This field is a Unidata Date/Time formatted field.
 Below is how to *decode* it.

+You can also use the saved function [Parse Date Time Stamp](informer-saved-functions#parsedatetimestamp---usage) to do the decode for you.

 **Unidata Date / Time Format:**